MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/dynamic-keywords.md

 ### Order of operations

+The following is the order of operations for the FQDN feature:

-1. Firewall publishes the list of FQDNs to Network Protection
+1. Windows Firewall publishes the list of FQDNs to Network Protection
 1. Network Protection listens for DNS queries where FQDNs match the definition from Windows Firewall
 1. Network Protection listens for the DNS response.
 Once UDP packets are received, Network Protection parses the packets and sends the information to Windows Firewall
 1. Windows Firewall updates the corresponding firewall rules with the resolved IP(s)

 ### FQDN Feature requirements

+The following are requirements for the FQDN feature:

 - Microsoft Defender Antivirus must be turned on and running platform version `4.18.2209.7` or later.
   - To verify, open [Windows Security](windowsdefender://) and select **Settings** > **About**